AlekaMelese/recipe-qa-assistant/PROJECT_SUMMARY.md

 - **Model**: Claude 3 Haiku ($0.25 per 1M input tokens)

-## Contact

-For questions about this project, refer to the code documentation and evaluation results.

----

 *Generated: November 24, 2025*
 *Model: Claude 3 Haiku via Anthropic API*